SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-fundamentals/+page.md

 So we covered the box model and how to select and change the properties of our elements but how do we change the position of an element?

 ## Colour
 Below is div with a [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) value at its centre.
-To change the background colour of the element we can simply set the background-color property with a value such as "red", "blue", "green".
+To change the background colour of the element we can simply set the background-color property with a value such as "orange", "purple", "green".
 But we can have much finer grain of control than that.
-The hexadecimal value shown is the value of the current background colour of our div that can be changed through the three sliders below.
+Each pixel of your screen is made up of red, green and blue (RGB), which in combination make a single colour.
+The value of each colour range from 0-255 and can be controlled with the sliders below changing the background colour of our div, the hexadecimal value represents the total RGB value.

 <RGB />

+In CSS you can use any of the specified type of values and more to pick a colour.
-Also, as a fun fact, HTML has its own colour picker built in that you can use by clicking the following:
+As a small fun fact, HTML has its own colour picker built in that you can use by clicking the following:
 <input class="h-20 w-20 mx-auto block" type="color">

 ## Units of Measurement